polalejandre/opsfleet/README.md

     cd opsfleet
     ```

-3. Update the necessary variables in the `variables.tf` file to match your desired configuration.
+3. Update the necessary variables in the `terraform.tfvars` file to match your desired configuration.

 4. Initialize the Terraform workspace: